One of the most popular Baas solutions, Firebase, was launched in 2011 and acquired by Google in 2014.

 To conclude, there is nothing globally wrong with Firebase as a solution per se.
-It is a very powerful tool for the right cases and its position of the market is proof thereof.
+It is a very powerful tool for the right cases and its position in the market is proof thereof.

-- Operative solution for the mobile and web applications.
+- Operative solution for mobile and web applications.

-- Number 1 cloud solution in the world, covering greater number of regions and various cloud services
+- Number 1 cloud solution in the world, covering a larger number of regions and various cloud services

 - Amplify operates with a more advanced database — DynamoDB.